patching...

 "These facilities expand the capability of a cellular network dramatically," Peter Broy, director of government relations at NextG Networks, told City Council in an initial presentation in October.

-Ocean City residents and visitors experienced a virtual shutdown of service during busy summer weekends — when more than 100,000 people competed for bandwidth to connect their smartphones, laptops and other wireless devices with the rest of the world.
+Ocean City residents and visitors experienced a during busy summer weekends — when more than 100,000 people competed for bandwidth to connect their smartphones, laptops and other wireless devices with the rest of the world.

 Broy's company is not a cellular service provider.
 It's a "carrier's carrier," planning, building and operating the equipment used by cell phone companies.